RobertAhlin/react-currency-converter/README.md

 Application verified running at http://localhost:5173/
 <img src="./readmefiles/vite-react.jpg">

-## Labb 1 requirements.

-### Components:
-Create at least 5 functional components for different parts of your application, such as one for the main layout, one for input fields and buttons, one for displaying conversion results, and possibly more to handle various parts of the user interface.

-### Props:
-Use props to pass data between your components.
-For example, you can pass exchange rates as props to the component that displays conversion results.

-### Events:
-Implement event handling to manage user interactions, such as when they enter the amount to convert or select currencies to convert between.

-### Form fields and state:
-Use a form field to allow the user to enter the amount they want to convert and save the value in a state variable using the useState hook.

-### Hooks:
-Use the useState and useEffect hooks to manage state and effects in your application.
-You can use useState to store the state of the amount the user wants to convert, and useEffect to fetch current exchange rates from a currency API when the component mounts or when the currency changes.

-### Ref:
-Use useRef to create a reference to the input field where the user enters the amount to convert.

-### Formatted code:
-Ensure your code is consistently formatted by using a tool like Prettier to automatically format the code according to predefined rules.

-By following these steps and implementing functionality to fetch exchange rates from an API, handle currency conversion, and dynamically update the interface based on user input, you can create a currency converter that meets the requirements of Lab 1.

 # Structure
 In src folder, I added "components folder".
 In components folder I added five components.